Off Leash Dog Parks & Trial Areas

 Spring Creek is a classic mountain trail about 1/2-mile from the parking lot.
 Spring Creek is accessible only by non-motorized means.
-Parking is available at the trailhead, located at Maple Avenue and Amethyst Drive.
-To access the park, from Highway 40 (Lincoln Avenue), turn onto 3rd Street (north) and proceed two blocks to Pine Street and turn right on Maple Street.
-Proceed about 1/2-mile to Amethyst Drive and the park is about half a mile up the Spring Creek Trail.
+Parking is available at the trailhead, located at Maple Ave and Amethyst Dr. To access the park, from Highway 40 (Lincoln Ave), turn onto 3rd St (north) and proceed two blocks to Pine St and turn right on Maple St. Proceed about 1/2-mile to Amethyst Dr and the park is about half a mile up the Spring Creek Trail.

 Off Leash Areas

 Dogs are free to run at off leash areas which opened to the public during a trial use period.
 These locations complement Rita Valentine Park and Spring Creek Park at the Lower Pond for canine off leash activities.
 The off-leash trial areas were approved for a two-year period by City Council on September 4, 2018.